2nd International Workshop on Musical Metacreation (MUME 2013)

 Academics and artists interested in participating in a panel discussion are invited to please contact the workshop chair (listed below).

-Submissions closed: via the EasyChair system at:
+Please make submissions via the EasyChair system at:

 All papers should be submitted as completed works.
 Demo systems should be tested and working by the time of submission, rather than speculative.
 We encourage audio and video material to accompany and illustrate the papers (especially for demos).
 We ask that authors arrange for their own web hosting of audio and video files, and give URL links to all such files within the text of the submitted paper.